jheyman/blog/pages/AndroidAutoWake/index.md

 ### Introduction

 I happen to have a ViewSonic VSD220 Android wall-mounted tablet (see [here]({{ site.baseurl }}/pages/HomeHubTablet)) in the hall, centralizing various home automation applications.
 To save power, the screen turns off after 2 minutes.
 So to check the application statuses or do anything on the tablet, I had to push the power button to wake it, and wait for a second or so.
 After a while I realized that this (very) minor inconvenience was actually limiting the added value of the tablet: when passing by, I would not bother turning it on for a quick glance at the info on the screen.
-So I looked for a way to always have the screen turned on anytime I came nearby, and still let it go to sleep mode when I was away.<br><br>
+So I looked for a way to always have the screen turned on anytime I came nearby, and still let it go to sleep mode when I was away.<br>

 Any mechanism using HW/SW on the tablet itself (camera, microphone) would be pointless, since by definition it would be sleeping when the presence detection is required.
-So I used an external presence sensor, driven by a Raspberry pi (that was already there for other purposes), and leveraged the USB debug connection to the device to turn it on:<br><br>
+So I used an external presence sensor, driven by a Raspberry pi (that was already there for other purposes), and leveraged the USB debug connection to the device to turn it on:<br>

 * a **PIR** (Passive Infra Red) **sensor** is used to detect presence in a large area in front of the tablet.
 The discrete output from the sensor notifying of a detection is read by one GPIO pin of the raspberry pi.
 * a **Python script** monitors this GPIO, and sequences actions upon presence detection.